-BREAKING: DHS fire alarm disrupts Mayorkas committee hearing
+DHS fire alarm disrupts Mayorkas committee hearing

 The secretary stayed long enough to give an answer to a senator’s question, then said he had to figure out what was going on.

-“I’m afraid I’m going to have to step out,” Mr. Mayorkas called senators on the Homeland Security and Governmental Affairs Committee.
+“I’m afraid I’m going to have to step out,” Mr. Mayorkas told senators on the Homeland Security and Governmental Affairs Committee.

+He returned a minute or two later to get things going again.

 Mr. Mayorkas had faced scathing questions from Republicans over the state of the southern border.